How to Help Calm Your Dog in Stressful Situations

 Separate Your Dog

-Certain circumstances may trigger stress for your dog that may require you to separate your dog from the stressor.
+Certain circumstances may trigger stress for your dog that may require you to separate your dog from the situation.

 Exercise Your Dog